Thomas Morland: First World War

 In June 1910, after coming off of the half-pay list, Morland was promoted to temporary brigadier general and succeeded Nevil Macready in command of the 2nd Infantry Brigade, a position he held until the outbreak of the First World War.
 In March 1913 he was promoted to major general, while still commanding the brigade.

-Morland then became general officer commanding (GOC) 2nd London Division in August 1914, then GOC of 14th Division in September 1914 and finally GOC of 5th Division in October 1914.
-He was made a KCB in June 1915 and was promoted to the temporary rank of lieutenant general in July, and commanded X Corps from then through to April 1918.
-During this time, he was one of General Sir Herbert Plumer's corps commanders at the Battle of Messines in 1917.
+Morland then became general officer commanding (GOC) 2nd London Division in August 1914, the month of the British entry into World War I, then GOC of 14th (Light) Division in September 1914 and finally GOC of the 5th Division, then serving on the Western Front, in October 1914.
+He soon saw action with his new command during the First Battle of Ypres which lasted until late November.
+The division then participated in the Second Battle of Ypres in April 1915.

+He was made a KCB in June 1915 "for services rendered in connection with Military Operations in the Field". and was promoted to the temporary rank of lieutenant general in July, and commanded X Corps from then through to April 1918.
+During this time, he was one of General Sir Henry Rawlinson's Fourth Army corps commanders at the Battle of the Somme in 1916 and one of General Sir Herbert Plumer's corps commanders at the Battle of Messines in 1917.

-Post-war
+Post-war and final years

 Formal group photograph of British and French officers and commissioners outside the house of the Commander-in-Chief Allied Armies of Occupation, Marienberg, 1919 or 1920.
 Lieutenant General Morland is sat on the far left in the front row, with Major General William Heneker stood behind.

 At the end of the war, Morland, who in January 1918 was promoted to the substantive rank of lieutenant general, took command of XIII Corps.
 In August he became colonel of the Suffolk Regiment.

 He held the command of XIII Corps until 1920, when he was promoted and made commander-in-chief of the British Army of the Rhine, in succession to General Sir William Robertson.
 Two years later, in March 1922, he was appointed General Officer Commanding-in-Chief of Aldershot Command and, after succeeding General Sir Charles Monro as aide-de-camp general to King George V in June, was promoted to full general in November.
 He retired the following year, in 1923.
 In January 1925 he was appointed colonel commandant of the 1st Battalion, KRRC.

 Morland died at the age of 59 on 21 May 1925 and was buried in the English cemetery at Villeneuve, Montreux.